shreyababu/website-portfolio-2020fall/README.md

 Hello!
 Welcome to my website!
-You can find the file to my website in the folder titled "docs".
-The main page is called "index".
+For my final unit, I decided to add on a new tab to my website from the last unit.
+This tab is called "Rwanda", and includes some cool facts, photos, and an interactive Google Map so you can see where the country is!
+You can find the file to this page in the folder titled "docs".
+It is called "rwanda.html".

-The point of this website is to provide information on the 1994 Rwandan Genocide through a documentary I made with my team for the 2018 PA National History Day state-level competition.
-Furthermore, the site aims to serve as an educational tool about genocide in general, and modern countries of concern.

-I am a complete beginner with coding, but hopefully you all find my project to be a helpful tool with a good sense of organization and basic aesthetics.
-Oftentimes, we don't learn about non-Eurocentric events in history so I think it is important to shed light on such a tragic occurrence like the Rwandan Genocide.
-Furthermore, we must be knowledgable and aware of the genocides that are going on **right now**.
+With this new tab, I was able to experiment with new skills and really experience growth as a beginner coder!
+I hope this tab is able to provide you with some interesting details that give Rwanda life beyond the genocide.